Offirmo/hello-world--cloudflare--2024/README.md

 ## misc

-Also hosted on Github pages for comparison: https://www.offirmo.net/hello-world--cloudflare--2024/
+Also hosted on GitHub pages for comparison: https://www.offirmo.net/hello-world--cloudflare--2024/

+bump